Resident Evil 4

 Resident Evil 4 (Note: Known in Japan as Biohazard 4 (バイオハザード4, Baiohazādo 4)) is a 2005 survival horror game developed and published by Capcom for the GameCube.
-Players control the special agent Leon S. Kennedy on a mission to rescue the president of the United States's daughter, Ashley Graham, who has been kidnapped by a religious cult in rural Spain.
-Leon fights hordes of enemies infected by a mind-controlling parasite and reunites with the spy and mercenary Ada Wong.
-In a departure from the fixed camera angles and slower gameplay of previous Resident Evil games, Resident Evil 4 features a dynamic camera system and action-oriented gameplay.
+Players control the special agent Leon S. Kennedy on a mission to rescue the president of the United States's daughter, Ashley Graham, who has been abducted by a religious cult in rural Spain.
+Leon fights hordes of enemies infected by a mind-controlling parasite and reunites with the female spy and mercenary Ada Wong.
+In a departure from the fixed camera angles and slower gameplay of previous Resident Evil games, Resident Evil 4 features a dynamic camera system and action-horror oriented gameplay.

-Development on Resident Evil 4 began for the PlayStation 2 in 1999.
-Four proposed versions were discarded; the first was directed by Hideki Kamiya, but series creator Shinji Mikami felt it was too great a departure from the previous games, so it was spun off as Devil May Cry (2001).
-Other versions were scrapped until Mikami took directorial duties for what became the final version.
-The game was announced as part of the Capcom Five, a collaboration between Capcom and Nintendo to create five exclusives for the GameCube.
+Development began for the PlayStation 2 in 1999.
+Four proposed versions were discarded.
+The first was directed by Hideki Kamiya, but the series creator, Shinji Mikami, felt it was too great a departure, so it became a new game, Devil May Cry (2001).
+Other versions were discarded until Mikami took over as the director.
+Resident Evil 4 was announced as part of the Capcom Five, a collaboration between Capcom and Nintendo to create five exclusives for the GameCube.

-Resident Evil 4 garnered acclaim for its story, gameplay, graphics, voice acting, and characters, and is cited as one of the best video games of all time, winning multiple Game of the Year awards in 2005.
-It was ported to numerous formats, and became a multi-platform hit, selling 14.7 million copies by March 2025.
+Resident Evil 4 received acclaim for its gameplay, graphics, story, characters, and voice acting, and won multiple Game of the Year awards.
+It was ported to numerous formats, and became a multi-platform hit, selling 15.2 million copies by March 2025.
+Resident Evil 4 is widely cited as one of the best and most influential video games ever made.
 It influenced the evolution of the survival horror and third-person genres, popularizing the "over-the-shoulder" third-person view used in games such as Gears of War, Dead Space, and The Last of Us.
-Resident Evil 5 was released in 2009 and a remake of Resident Evil 4 was released in 2023.
+Resident Evil 5 was released in 2009 and a remake was released in 2023.